buildbot/buildbot/master/docs/manual/concepts.rst

 Repository
 ~~~~~~~~~~

-This attibute specifies the repository in which this change occurred.
+This attribute specifies the repository in which this change occurred.
 In the case of DVCS's, this information may be required to check out the committed source code.
-However, using the repository from a change has security risks: if Buildbot is configured to blidly trust this information, then it may easily be tricked into building arbitrary source code, potentially compromising the buildslaves and the integrity of subsequent builds.
+However, using the repository from a change has security risks: if Buildbot is configured to blindly trust this information, then it may easily be tricked into building arbitrary source code, potentially compromising the buildslaves and the integrity of subsequent builds.

 .. _Attr-Codebase: